animatedmax/spring-data-geode/src/main/markdown/reference/data.md

-In the scenario above, as no parameter was specified, a bean with the id/name `com.company.app.DBLoader` was used as a template for wiring the instance created by {data-store-name}.
-For cases where the bean name uses a different convention, one can pass in the `bean-name` parameter in the {data-store-name} configuration:
+In the scenario above, as no parameter was specified, a bean with the id/name `com.company.app.DBLoader` was used as a template for wiring the instance created by GemFire.
+For cases where the bean name uses a different convention, one can pass in the `bean-name` parameter in the GemFire configuration:

 </div>